netresearch/docker-akeneo-app/README.md

 | EXPORT_PATH | Set this to change the directory to where exports should go. | /var/opt/akeneo/exports |
 | IMPORT_PATH | Set this to change the directory from where imports should be read. | /var/opt/akeneo/imports |

 The configuration via environment variables was chosen because the package is primarily targeted at installations in Docker containers.
-If you don't use such and don't want to clutter your environment variables you can with the above, you could put them into an [.env file](https://docs.docker.com/compose/env-file/) and run [akeneo-bootstrap](#akeneo-bootstrap) and composer commands like this:
+If you don't use such and don't want to clutter your environment variables with the above, you could put them into an [.env file](https://docs.docker.com/compose/env-file/) and run [akeneo-bootstrap](#akeneo-bootstrap) and composer commands like this:

 ```bash
 eval $(cat .env) composer update